Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 11. What Methods Have You Found Most Effective When Observing Classrooms?

-Simple Answer: Begin quietly in the area that is least disruptive in order to get the student to understand the flow of learning.
+Example Answer: Begin quietly in the area that is least disruptive in order to get the student to understand the flow of learning.
 Narratives written in scripts detailing teacher instructions and types of questions and feedback, differentiation and more.

 Connecting the evidence to the parameters of rubrics of instruction.
 Reflecting on the mirrors through reflections and self-assessment guided questions first.